esraa-emary/Vole-Machine-Language-Simulator/README.md

 | C      | 000    | **HALT** execution. |
 | D      | RXY    | **JUMP** to instruction in RAM cell XY if the content of register R is greater than (>) the content of register 0.
 Data is interpreted as integers in two's complement notation. |

+## Chatbot for Vole Machine Instructions:
+Explore an interactive chatbot that explains Vole machine instructions in a user-friendly manner.
+This chatbot can help you better understand the opcode functionalities and how to use them effectively.

+You can find the chatbot repository here: [Vole Machine ChatBot](https://github.com/NaghamProgrammer/Vole-Machine-ChatBot).

 ## Contributing:
 If you'd like to contribute to this repository, feel free to fork the project and create a pull request with your changes.
 Make sure to follow the coding standards and ensure your changes are well-documented.